Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/document/README.md

 ...
 ```

-To read more on this topic, please, refer to [XAP Document Storage Support](https://github.com/Gigaspaces/xap-spring-data/wiki/Reference-Documentation#document).
+To read more on this topic, please, refer to [Gigaspaces Document Storage Support](https://github.com/meirfarajGig/spring-data-gigaspaces/wiki/Reference-Documentation#document).